What is a sentence in English grammar?

 - She did not attentive to her study.

 Note: ‘Do’ verb is placed according to the tense and number.

 (3) We can transform a sentence from affirmative to negative by using ‘no’ before a noun and ‘not’ before an adjective.
 For example:

 - No man can live alone.

 - The boy has not a good attitude.

 - She is not tolerable.

-After completing the lesson we will able to understand what is the definition of sentence in English grammar.
-Not only that we will also learn classifications, examples and paterns of all sentences in English.
-Lastly try to follow all the details about Sentences in English grammar carefully.
+After completing the lesson we will able to understand what is the definition of a sentence in English grammar.
+Not only that we will also learn classifications, examples and patterns of all sentences in English.
+Lastly, you are suggested to follow all the details about Sentences in carefully.